kratitocsy/revm-2-new/README.md

 - Challenge/bounty system between members (with fraud and wagering-law safeguards on purchased vs. earned coins)

 **Study Partners**
-- Tinder-style matching, opt-in and gender-filtered, mutual unlock required
+- Tinder-style matching, opt-in and gender-filtered, mutual unlock required with Superlike and Intro or ice breaker
 - 1:1 DM chat and video calls once matched

 **Predictor**